SalouniDas/Smart-Health-Breast-Cancer-Prediction-using-Naive-Bayes/README.md

 ---

 ### 🔍 Key Insights & Discussion
-* **Why Naive Bayes?** While models like Logistic Regression or Decision Trees may offer slightly different accuracy profiles, Naive Bayes serves as an excellent baseline because it requires minimal training time and works exceptionally well with low variance.
+* **Why Naive Bayes?**
+While models like Logistic Regression or Decision Trees may offer slightly different accuracy profiles, Naive Bayes serves as an excellent baseline because it requires minimal training time and works exceptionally well with low variance.
+* **Why the Healthcare Context?**
-* **The Healthcare Context:** In medical diagnoses like breast cancer screening, **Recall** (minimizing False Negatives) is often prioritized over overall accuracy, as missing a malignant tumor is far more dangerous than running a follow-up test on a false positive.
+In medical diagnoses like breast cancer screening, **Recall** (minimizing False Negatives) is often prioritized over overall accuracy, as missing a malignant tumor is far more dangerous than running a follow-up test on a false positive.

 ---